ke-zhang-rd/krystal/docs/source/cython.rst

   cdef extern from "Rectangle.h" namespace "shapes":
     cdef cppclass Rectangle:

+Here the *extern* is refer that the declaration of variables/function come from external.
 Next we declare each method and private members

 .. code:: cython